 Points West Living - Drayton Valley

-This beautiful three storey community will open summer 2021.
+This beautiful three storey community opened in the summer of 2021.

 Only one person in a couple requires care.
 Do we need to be separated?

 No. Points West Living communities are purpose built with one bedroom suites

 designed to accommodate couples.
 At least one member of the couple must require DSL4 level care to be eligible.
 If at some point, the second person also requires DSL4 level care, this may also be accommodated.

 How many of the suites will be available for Low Income Seniors, and what will the rent be?